 Now that you understand what it is, the next question should be “why”—why apply Agility at scale?
 Your “why” should be centered on outcomes that are important to your organization.
 For example, you might state “We are scaling Agility to make it easier to deliver Product X to meet current market demands.”
 Once you understand why you’re using or thinking of engaging in Agile Scaling for your project, program, or organization, then you are ready to explore the next steps in your Scaling journey.

-Over the last ten years supporting a multitude of government clients, we have found that three crucial factors are required for scaling success:
+Over the last ten years supporting a multitude of federal and commercial clients, we have found that three crucial factors are required for scaling success:

 Inherent across all these factors is the importance of making teams and leaders more empowered and ultimately more engaged.

 Whether you are developing a product, managing a portfolio, or evolving an enterprise—you have to be clear on your goals and what you are trying to create.
-Even in an Agile transformation, your vision is still the destination and Agile is the vehicle to get you there.
+During any transformation, Agile or organizational, your vision is still the destination and Agile is the vehicle to get you there.
 Your organizational vision, mission, and goals are different but interconnected.

 Once your vision is clearly defined, that vision needs to be communicated amongst the many teams that are a part of your Agile Scaling initiative.
 In a Scaled environment, this vision helps your teams stay focused around a common goal and perform in synch with each other even though they may work as independent teams.